betaflight/betaflight/docs/development/CodingStyle.md

 One blank line should follow the declaration(s).

 Hint: Sometimes you can create a block, i.e. add curly braces, to reduce the scope further.
-For example to avoid name clash between different `case` branches.
+For example to limit variable scope to a single `case` branch.

 Variables with limited use may be declared at the point of first use.
 It makes PR-review easier (but that point is lost if the variable is used everywhere anyway).